 It really comes to life at night and is worth sticking around for in order to see the park underneath a sparkling, starry sky.

 If you’re traveling to Joshua Tree with kids, a can’t-miss site is Pioneertown, an unincorporated community in the High Desert.
-This small town was actually created to resemble an old Western town in 1946, so it does not really date back to the 1880s aesthetic it gives off.
+This small town in California was actually created to resemble an old Western town in 1946, so it does not really date back to the 1880s aesthetic it gives off.

 But, it is a great place for family travelers if the children are not avid hikers and need a break from their Joshua Tree trip.